benfogiel/YouTube_Sentiment/README.md

 # YouTube Sentiment Analyzer

-Given a list of YouTube video IDs and the number of comments to scrape from each video, this program will write a csv file containing each video ID, the comment, the comment date, and the sentiment score [-1, +1] where -1 is most negative, 0 is neutral, and +1 is most positive sentiment.
+Given a list of YouTube video IDs and the number of comments to scrape from each video, this program will write a csv file containing: each video ID, the comment text, comment date, and the sentiment score [-1, +1] where -1 is most negative, 0 is neutral, and +1 is most positive sentiment.

 This uses YouTube's Data API to scrape comments which can be obtained from [here](https://developers.google.com/youtube/v3).

-The sentiment scores are obtained using the TextBlob python package which uses Natural Language Processing (NLP).
+The sentiment scores are obtained using the TextBlob python package which uses Natural Language Processing (NLP) techinques.

 **Usage:**
  - Activate virtual environment: ```source .gitignore/venv/bin/activate```